AGCI-Wuerzburg/agci_thesis_and_projects/README.md

 * What is the expected output of the thesis?

-    First and foremost, we expect the paper to adhere to scientific standards.
+    First and foremost, we expect the thesis to adhere to scientific standards.
 The ultimate ambition should be to have the work in a form ready for submission to a workshop or conference.
 A submission to a workshop or conference will be considered in grading.

 * How long should my thesis be?